OdielDomanie/OdielDomanie.github.io/Clipper-Bot.md

 ### Adding to the server

 You can contact me (Terlick#8575) at Discord if you want to add the bot to your server, or have any questions.

+#### Donations

+The server costs 12$ a month; so if you want to contribute, you can donate here: [https://ko-fi.com/odiel](https://ko-fi.com/odiel) <3
+You can also donate a domain name instead if you want to...